dEvFiRm-Ltd/auth-now/Readme.md

     }
 ```

-***you can add more fields by  this object pattern  just on remake this fields are also have to user model
+> Note: you can add more fields by  this object pattern  just one remark those fields are also have to user model

 ```js
     let res = await auth.userRegistration({email,password,firstName, lastName ,....ip,.. })